 Francesca Frewer is a contemporary dance artist living as a grateful guest on the unceded, ancestral territories of the Musqueum, Squamish, and Tsleil-Waututh first nations.
-Her artistic interests currently centre around seeing dance and the dancing body as processes of perpetual, multiplicitous becoming, and this informs the work she creates as well as her performance and teaching practices.
+Her artistic interests currently centre around seeing dance and the dancing body as processes of perpetual, multiplicitous becoming.
+This informs the work she creates as well as her performance and teaching practices.

 Francesca is a graduate of Salzburg Experimental Academy of Dance (SEAD).
-During her year of study at the school she had the privilege of working with Anton Lachky, Lisbeth Gruwez (Voetvolk), Milan Tomasik, and Zsuzsa Rosavolgyi.
 Prior to studying at SEAD Francesca was a student at Modus Operandi in Vancouver, where she now teaches.